If you ask us, trips to Disney World are pretty great — but what if we could make them even better?

 Maybe paddling your OWN boat isn’t quite your style.
 So, let’s talk about upgrading your boat ride. 😉

-Walt Disney World Marinas offer motorized boat rentals for between $32 and $45 per half hour.
-You can rent a mini-speedboat, a Montauk, or a Pontoon boat.
+Walt Disney World Marinas offer motorized boat rentals for $45 per half hour.
+You can rent a Pontoon boat that seats up to 10 guests.

 19. Painting Classes ($35-$50)